manjaro-libhybris/manjaro-arm-tools/README.md

 * mate
 * xfce
 * i3
-* gnome (experimental
+* gnome (experimental)
 * cubocore (not complete yet)
 * server (not complete yet, unmaintained)

-This script will zip up the image file and place it in `/var/cache/manjaro-arm-tools/img/`
+This script will compress the image file and place it in `/var/cache/manjaro-arm-tools/img/`

 Profiles that gets used are on the [Gitlab.com](https://gitlab.com/Strit/arm-profiles) website, so they are easier to fork and create merge requests.